qcri-social/AIDR/Ownership-and-management.md

 1. Jaideep is the product owner for AIDR/MM
 2. Jaideep delegates this role in Ji for day-to-day activities.
 3. Ji is the product manager for AIDR/MM.
-4. Imran is the scientific lead for AIDR/MM.
+4. Imran is the scientific lead for AIDR/MM and provides input regarding system architecture.